liu3zhenlab/bio_scripts/README.md

 scripts
 =======

-Here I deposited some useful scripts to share.
+Here I deposited some bioinformatics scripts to share.